 Why You Should Read This: About 5 minutes

-Emotional control and emotional management are one of the earliest skills we learn, with development peaking around 18 months of age.
+Emotional control and emotional management are among the earliest skills we learn, with development peaking around 18 months of age.

 “The dimensions of early child development that matter the most are the physical, the social/emotional, and the cognitive/language.
 How a child develops across each of these dimensions, from before birth to school age, influences each of health, well-being and competence for the rest of life.